hujhax/austin-improv-wiki/Dusk.md

 Season 2 was based on the books *[[Wikipedia - New Moon (novel)|New Moon]]* and *[[Wikipedia - Eclipse (Meyer novel)|Eclipse]]*, and focused on the love triangle and werewolves.

 ## History
-The show had two mainstage runs at [[Salvage Vanguard Theater]].
-The first was Fridays and Saturdays from 10/23/09 to 11/21/09.
-The second was Fridays and Saturdays from 10/22/10 to 11/20/10.
+The show had two mainstage runs at [[Salvage Vanguard Theater]], which the cast and crew refer to as "seasons".
+Season 1 was Fridays and Saturdays from 10/23/09 to 11/21/09.
+Season 2 was Fridays and Saturdays from 10/22/10 to 11/20/10.
 They also did three festival appearances: the Chicago Improv Festival from 4/23/10-4/24/10; New York City at the Tank Theater on 7/9/10; and Atlanta in 2011.
 They ran fundraiser shows for the Chicago trip on 4/9/10 and 4/16/10 and for the New York trip on 6/25/10 and 7/2/10 (all those shows were at [[Salvage Vanguard Theater]].

 The marketing tagline for the 2009 run was "True love waits... forever."